ShivSahil/RestAssuredShiv/README.md

     │   └── ConfigurationManager.java   # access config.properties file
     │   └── DataGenerator.java          # provides utility methods to generate random test data such as email, ID, password, and year.
     │   └── EnvConfigResolver.java      # dynamically loads environment-specific configuration based on the selected environment
+    │

+src/main/resources/schemas/             # contains all the response schemas which are used ApiClient.java for validation └── log4j2.xml                          # log4j file

+src/test/java/
+└── com/bookapi/testcases/
+    ├── assertions/                     # All the testcases are written here

+config.properties
+pom.xml
+testng.xml